reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

 ## Introduction to Spring Webflux

 Spring introduced a *Multi-Event Loop* model to enable a reactive stack known as `WebFlux`.
-It is a fully non-blocking and annotation-based web framework built on *Project Reactor* which allows to build reactive web applications on the HTTP layer.
-It provides support for popular inbuilt severs like *Netty*, *Undertow* and *Servlet 3.1* containers.
+It is a fully non-blocking and annotation-based web framework built on *Project Reactor* which allows building reactive web applications on the HTTP layer.
+It provides support for popular inbuilt severs like *Netty*, *Undertow*, and *Servlet 3.1* containers.

 Before we get started with Spring Webflux, we must accustom ourselves to two of the publishers which are being used heavily in the context of Webflux: